missionmule/stationOS-gen/README.md

-# muleOS-gen
+# stationOS-gen

-_Tool used to create muleOS image for Data Mule companion computer_
+_Tool used to create stationOS image for Data Mule companion computer_

-`muleOS-gen` is based on `pi-gen` which is used to build Raspbian images.
+`stationOS-gen` is based on `pi-gen` which is used to build Raspbian images.

-## muleOS Image
+## stationOS Image

 The image built by this repository is a clean image of the Mission Mule UAV companion computer firmware.
 The image is designed for Raspberry Pi boards, but is likely to work on other debian-based systems.